IBM/cognos-dashboard-demo/README.md

-# Getting Started with DDE on IBM Cloud
+# Getting Started with CDE on IBM Cloud

-This repo shows a Angular 5.0.0 + Node.js app that demos the IBM Cloud DDE service.
+This repo shows a Angular 5.0.0 + Node.js app that demos the IBM Cloud CDE service.

 ## Architecture
 ![](doc/source/images/architecture.png)